MicrosoftDocs/biztalk-docs/biztalk/core/component-cannot-repeat-because-it-has-an-invalid-repetition-count.md

 ---
 description: "Learn more about: Component cannot repeat because it has an invalid repetition count"
-title: "Component cannot repeat because it has an invalid repetition count | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Component cannot repeat because it has an invalid repetition count" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 040d7ea4-60a9-495f-91d7-b5b868957e2d
-caps.latest.revision: 9
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Component cannot repeat because it has an invalid repetition count
 ## Details